Tutoring and Coaching

 Peer writing coaches are available in the Writing Center (inside the Student Success Center) or online by advance appointment.
 Students can submit their writing for review ahead of time.
 Drop-in appointments are also welcome as available.
 Sign up here.

 Success coaches, who help with academic skills and connection to the SWU community, are also available in the Student Success Center by advance appointment.
 Drop-in appointments are also welcome as available.
 Sign up here.

 Online Tutoring through Smarthinking

 Smarthinking is an online tutoring service available to all SWU students.
 Drop-in tutoring is available 24/7 in math, writing for all subjects, APA and MLA formatting, science, business, computers and technology, and Spanish.
 In addition, Smarthinking offers study aids, such as math video lessons, the Smarthinking Writer's Handbook, and the Smarthinking Study Skills Handbook.
 Students access their Smarthinking account through Canvas.

 For help, or call the Student Success Center at 864-644-5137 .

 Learning Accommodations for Students with Disabilities

 Southern Wesleyan University provides a variety of services for students with documented learning disabilities on a case-by-case basis.
-To qualify for services, students must contact SWU's Executive Director of Student Learning to begin the process of requesting accommodations.
-Contact Dr. Tonya Strickland in the Student Success Center upstairs in the library, , or 864-644-5003, for more information.
+To qualify for services, students must contact SWU's Student Success Manager to begin the process of requesting accommodations.
+Contact Cindy Trimmier-Lee in the Student Success Center on the main floor in the library, , or 864-644-5137, for more information.